Brinks vs. ADT: Comparing Two Old Guards of Home Security

 Monitoring Options

 In addition to professional installation, ADT and Brinks require professional monitoring.
 That means your security system will be linked to a monitoring center.
 In case of a security breach, the monitoring center will trigger an alarm response and call for help on your behalf.
-Both companies’ monitoring centers are UL-listed and TMA Five Diamond certified, which are the gold-standard credentials in the industry — basically your assurance that trained professionals are watching over your home around the clock.
+Both companies’ monitoring centers are UL-listed and TMA Five Diamond certified.
+These are the gold-standard credentials in the industry, ensuring that trained professionals are watching over your home around the clock.

 Cellular backup